Evidence-Based Medicine in the Age of Information Overload: A Physician's Survival Guide

 Strategy 4: Social Media and Curated Digests

 Medical Twitter (now X), physician newsletters, and specialty-specific email digests have emerged as informal curation mechanisms.
 Key opinion leaders share and comment on new publications, creating a crowd-sourced filter that surfaces the most impactful studies.
-A 2024 survey by Sterling et al. in JAMA Network Open found that 47% of physicians aged 30-50 used social media as a source of new medical evidence at least weekly.
+Surveys of physician information-seeking behavior have found that a significant proportion of physicians — particularly those under 50 — use social media as a regular source of new medical evidence, with some surveys showing nearly half of younger physicians engaging with medical content on social platforms at least weekly.

 Limitations: Social media curation is biased toward novel, surprising, or controversial findings — the studies most likely to generate engagement are not always the most clinically important.
 The curation depends on which opinion leaders a physician follows, creating an echo chamber effect.
 And social media discussion of studies often focuses on the headline finding without attention to limitations, subgroup analyses, or clinical applicability.
 A physician who gets their evidence from social media is receiving a curated but distorted view of the literature.